Perficient (NASDAQ:PRFT) Updates FY 2022 Earnings Guidance

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in PRFT.
-Captrust Financial Advisors raised its stake in Perficient by 85.7% in the first quarter.
-Captrust Financial Advisors now owns 2,089 shares of the digital transformation consultancy’s stock valued at $230,000 after buying an additional 964 shares during the last quarter.
-Virtu Financial LLC acquired a new position in shares of Perficient in the first quarter valued at about $237,000.
-US Bancorp DE increased its holdings in shares of Perficient by 22.2% in the first quarter.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Lido Advisors LLC raised its position in shares of Perficient by 9.8% in the first quarter.
+Lido Advisors LLC now owns 3,190 shares of the digital transformation consultancy’s stock valued at $351,000 after purchasing an additional 285 shares during the period.
+Guggenheim Capital LLC raised its position in shares of Perficient by 13.6% in the first quarter.
+Guggenheim Capital LLC now owns 2,608 shares of the digital transformation consultancy’s stock valued at $287,000 after purchasing an additional 313 shares during the period.
+US Bancorp DE raised its position in shares of Perficient by 22.2% in the first quarter.
 US Bancorp DE now owns 2,282 shares of the digital transformation consultancy’s stock valued at $251,000 after purchasing an additional 415 shares during the period.
-Guggenheim Capital LLC increased its holdings in shares of Perficient by 13.6% in the first quarter.
-Guggenheim Capital LLC now owns 2,608 shares of the digital transformation consultancy’s stock valued at $287,000 after purchasing an additional 313 shares during the period.
-Finally, Sawgrass Asset Management LLC acquired a new position in shares of Perficient in the first quarter valued at about $345,000.
+Renaissance Group LLC increased its holdings in Perficient by 5.3% during the 1st quarter.
+Renaissance Group LLC now owns 11,106 shares of the digital transformation consultancy’s stock worth $1,223,000 after acquiring an additional 557 shares during the period.
+Finally, Captrust Financial Advisors increased its holdings in Perficient by 85.7% during the 1st quarter.
+Captrust Financial Advisors now owns 2,089 shares of the digital transformation consultancy’s stock worth $230,000 after acquiring an additional 964 shares during the period.
 89.37% of the stock is currently owned by hedge funds and other institutional investors.

 Perficient, Inc provides digital consultancy services and solutions in the United States.
 The company offers strategy and consulting solutions in the areas of digital and technology strategy, management consulting, and organizational change management; and data and intelligence solutions in the areas of analytics, artificial intelligence and machine learning, big data, business intelligence, and custom product portfolio.